 Address: King Edward Terrace, Parkes

-In 1968, the National Library of Australia became a treasure trove because of Australian books, manuscripts, newspapers, historical documents, oral history, music and images.
-His most valuable estates are Captain Cook Magazine (1768-71) and the Wills Calendar of his mission with Burke in 1860-61.
+In 1968, the National Library of Australia became a treasure trove because of Australian books, manuscripts, newspapers.
+However, his most valuable estates are Captain Cook Magazine (1768-71) and the Wills Calendar of his mission with Burke in 1860-61.
 Architecturally, the building is a dramatic contrast from the National Gallery and the Supreme Court.
 The supreme court is build in the shape of Greek temple.
 The rich use of marble and travertine make it in the columns and walls.
 The marble from Greece, Italy, and Australia is used in interior decoration, for instance.

 In the foyer are the magnificent stained glass windows of Leonard French and three Aubusson grilles woven from Australian wool.
 After all a deposit will require on the lower floor displays tresure from the library collection.
 The deposit is also required on the Gallery Exhibition houses special visit screens, which often require a deposit.